octavio-almeida/octavio-almeida/README.md

 - 👋 Hi, I’m @octavio-almeida
 - 👀 I’m interested in learning languages
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on anything I can
 - 📫 How to reach me @victorosf on instagram